Angel Flight NE's History

 In the weeks following the devasting earthquake in Haiti, AFNE pilots participated in Haitian relief efforts.
 They flew tents, supplies and medical staff into the ravaged country.

-Fifteen years after its inception, Angel Flight NE has flown over 9 million miles--about 100 missions per week--all to help people in their times of greatest need.
+Nineteen years after its inception, Angel Flight NE has flown over 13 million miles -- scheduling between 80 to 100 missions per week -- all to help people in their times of greatest need.
 We have become a vital mode for carrying organs and blood, patients awaiting transplants, and "compassion flights" (flying loved ones to visit critically ill family members).
 Angel Flight NE is making more promises every day, and striving to keep them, all to help people in their times of greatest need.

 The greatest challenge to healthcare in the new millennium is the ability of patients to access the tremendous advances in science and medicine that are taking place every day.
 In the next few years, Angel Flight NE could be positioned to help every man, woman and child in the U.S. who turns to us for hope.
 Please help us make it a reality.